minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - Up to **16 EC2** Instances at a time
 - Must use a file system that's cluster-aware (not XFS, EX4, etc...)

+---

+EBS Encryption

+- When you create an encrypted EBS volume, you get the following
+	- Dat